bitshares/bitshares-core/README.md

 **NOTE:** BitShares requires a [Boost](http://www.boost.org/) version in the range [1.57, 1.65].
 Versions earlier than 1.57 or newer than 1.65 are NOT supported.
 If your system Boost version is newer, then you will need to manually build an older version of Boost and specify it to CMake using `DBOOST_ROOT`.

+**NOTE:** BitShares requires a 64-bit operating system to build, and will not build on a 32-bit OS.

 After building, the witness node can be launched with: